Excel remains a common tool for close and financial consolidation. If you’re using it today, you’re not alone.

 Most importantly, the finance team shifted its focus.
 Instead of reconciling files, they explained results and supported strategic decisions.
 Best of all, Alltech now saves eight days per month on each close cycle.

-Alltech’s experience highlights what’s possible when consolidation is supported by structure, rather than workarounds.
+Their experience highlights what’s possible when consolidation is supported by structure instead of workarounds.

-Explore an interactive demo of Planful’s close and consolidation capabilities.
+Get an on-demand demo to see Planful’s close and consolidation capabilities.

 Interviews, tips, guides, industry best practices, and news.